polys18/Digital_Health/README.md

 I represented Patient also as a atruct that contains all the required informantion and methods.

 All three types have the CustomStringConvertible protocol and they all have thorough test coverage.
+They are located in the types folder.